 An active investing style might be right for you if you can take more risk and keep a close eye on market trends and movements.
 Active investing is often used by people who aren't as worried about the long-term horizon as they are with the present.
 With this strategy, you select certain stocks and use market timing to try to outperform the market to seek short-term profits.

 Because active investing involves more frequent and short-term buying and selling, it often comes with vital tax and transaction fee considerations.

 One risk to avoid with active investing is trying to chase returns based on things like recency bias, which assumes that a stock's recent performance will continue.

 2. Passive Investing

+If you are more risk-averse and don't want to stare at the market ups and downs all day, a passive investing style may be more up your alley.
 Passive investors are those who invest their money with a long-term time horizon.
-Instead of trying to time the market like an active investor, passive investors create portfolios that track a market-weighted index or portfolio.
-Tracking an index will generally result in reduced risk due to diversification as well as lower transaction costs due to low turnover.
+Instead of trying to time the market like an active investor, passive investors create portfolios that track a market-weighted index.
+Tracking an index will often result in reduced risk due to diversification as well as lower costs due to low turnover.

 5. Market Capitalization

-On the other hand, large cap companies are those that have been around a much longer time and tend to be more stable.
-Many people use large cap stocks in their portfolio because of the dividends and stability.
+Small-cap stocks are often riskier investments than large-cap stocks.
+While their returns may be higher, their volatility is also higher.
+On the other hand, large-cap firms are those that have been around for a much longer time and tend to be more stable.
+Many people buy large-cap stocks because of their dividends and stability.